 Windows, external doors and joinery

 Repair category 2

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Two double glazed units are defective having failed and allowed condensation to form between the panes.
-Windows are of an older style/single glazed/timber framed/sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
-It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
+Windows are timber framed and a degree of regular ongoing maintenance may be required including attention to framework, sealed units and opening mechanisms.
 A precautionary check of all windows and doors is always recommended prior to purchase.

 External decorations

 Repair category 1

-Notes Paint finishes and decorated external surfaces will require redecoration on a regular basis.
+Notes Weathered paintwork was noted.
+Paint finished and decorated external surfaces will require redecoration on a regular basis.